mezzo-forte-design/geoxp/README.md

 **IMPORTANT - call this method within a user action, such as a click listener!**

 ### **`.disablePattern(id: string)`**
-Forces deactivation of a configured pattern based.
+Forces deactivation of a configured pattern.
 Id is the id of the pattern to set as in experience configuration.

 ### **`.enablePattern(id: string)`**